 We settle down in front of our chalet’s picture windows with a glass of wine in hand to watch the drama of the Amphitheatre show.
 And you know what?
 Mother Nature gave us a hall pass.
 She does know best … sometimes we should embrace our inner sloths, take a breath, relax and do nothing but contemplate the view!

-You will find Thendele in the Royal Natal National Park in Kwazulu Natal.
+You will find Thendele nestled in the foothills of the Drakensberg Mountains in the Royal Natal National Park in Kwazulu Natal.
 Thendele is the closest accommodation to the Amphitheatre and is comprised of an upper and a lower camp.
-We stayed in the upper camp, which is slightly newer than the lower camp and has breath taking views of the area.
+We stayed in the upper camp, which is slightly newer than the lower camp and has breathtaking views of the area.
 The cottages are equipped with heaters and lots of warm blankets.

 The cottage kitchens are well equipped.
 It is a self-catering spot so do plan your menus and bring everything that you will need.
 There is a small shop at the camp reception that sells firewood and basic items like cold-drinks, sweets and tinned foods and wine, of course.